 — Russell Coight's #AllAussieAdventures (@RussellCoight) August 5, 2018

 Fans couldn’t contain their excitement over the Aussie icon once again blessing us with his vast knowledge of all things Outback.
-So we asked Russell to help us out with his tips on surviving the most harrowing of Aussie environments: A music festival.
+And with music festival season well and truly upon us, we asked Russell to help us out with his tips on surviving the most harrowing of Aussie environments.